mido-app/algolia-sample-todo-app/README.md

 }
 ```

-Then, install libraries and enjoy!
+Then, install libraries and enjoy :)
 ``` bash
 # install dependencies
 $ npm install